2025/2026

 ARTISTS

-Violinist RAKUTO KURANO has been eviewed as a musician with “flair and panache” by the Christchurch Mail, Rakuto Kurano has established himself as a versatile Japanese/New Zealand Performer-Composer.
+Violinist RAKUTO KURANO has been reviewed as a musician with “flair and panache” by the Christchurch Mail, Rakuto Kurano has established himself as a versatile Japanese/New Zealand Performer-Composer.
 As a multi award-winning performer and composer, he has appeared in many concert halls across the country.
 Overseas appearances include performances in Japan and Vietnam.
 As an active performer on the violin, viola, and piano, he currently averages 60 performances each year.
 Repertoire ranges from anything written in the Renaissance period (14th century) to music by young living composers.

 TOMAS HURNIK has a rich musical career performing with Czech symphonies, recording for radio and television, winning various chamber music competitions and taking part in prestigious chamber groups such as Talich Chamber Orchestra.
 He has played with various period instrument groups such as Musica Florea, Capella Regia Prague and Solamente Naturali with which he performed and toured around Europe.